-&lt;sup>7 Medicaid and CHIP cancer expenditure data from AHQP Claims Universe, Texas Medicaid and Healthcare Partnership (TMHP); Enc\Best Picture Universe, TMHP; prepared by Data Dissemination, Center for Analytics and Decision Support, Texas Health and Human Services Commission, December 2020.
+7 Medicaid and CHIP cancer expenditure data from AHQP Claims Universe, Texas Medicaid and Healthcare Partnership (TMHP); Enc_Best Picture Universe, TMHP; prepared by Data Dissemination and Reporting, Office of Data, Analytics, and Performance, Texas Health and Human Services Commission (HHSC), December 2021.
 All other expenditures are approximations by The Perryman Group based on best available data.